 One of the most common questions we hear is, “How much does it cost to rent heavy equipment?”
-The problem is that the answer depends heavily on how the equipment is used, not just what it costs per day.
+The problem is that the answer depends heavily on your project details, not just the rental rate.

 Focusing only on price usually leads to higher overall costs.